 This course is aimed at Bachelor students from Mathematics, Engineering and Science disciplines.

-What you'll learn:
+What you'll learn

-- Write a scientific report in LaTeX about the mathematical model you construct
+- Write a scientific report (with LaTeX).

-Week 2: We will start describing a population of fish by a differential equation.
+Introduction to the cycle of mathematical modelling.
+We will start describing a population of fish by a differential equation.

-Week 3: Complete more modelling cycles by improving on the model and evaluating the consequences.
+Complete more modelling cycles by improving on the model and evaluating the consequences.
 Euler's method is introduced for solving ordinary differential equations.
 You will run Python simulations.

-Week 6: You include interaction in the simulations for your project.
+Predator fish are added to the model.
+How do the populations interact?
+Systems of differential equations.
 You also learn how to write about your project in a scientific report.
 You get an introduction to scientific and mathematical writing.
 You will learn how to write a preliminary report about mathematical modelling in LaTeX.

 This is a Massive Open Online Course (MOOC) that runs on edX.